Come Gather With Kindred Spirits

 The kids and kids at heart can enjoy a dedicated children’s village with a circus, hoop play, bubbles, drumming, crafts, face painting, nature arts and so much more.

 Come home to your village of kindred spirits.
 Teach our children the ways of the old.
 Feel the earth beneath our feet.
 Hear the drumming and chanting and be one with the earth again.

 Gather with Kindred Spirits

-The Gathering of the Kindred Spirits is a family friendly camping / glamping festival in a lush forest within the Macedon Ranges.
+The Gathering of the Kindred Spirits is a family friendly camping / glamping festival in lush forest within the Macedon Ranges, Victoria

-A festival of healing modalities for all ages.
+A festival filled with healing modalities for all ages.

 PSYCHIC READINGS, HEALINGS,

 EARTHY INSPIRED FOOD & MARKET STALLS,